tz136/frontend-knowledges/Slack-like-chat-SD.md

 	- Load suggestions as the user types, rather than all at once.
 5. **Optimized Rendering:**
 	- Use React.memo or PureComponent to prevent unnecessary re-renders.

+**7. Security + Accessibility**
+1. **Security:**
+	- Sanitize input to prevent XSS attacks.
+	- Use HTTPS for secure data transmission.
+	- Implement authentication and authorization for fetching suggestions.
+2. **Accessibility:**
+	- Use ARIA roles and attributes to ensure screen reader compatibility.
+	- Ensure keyboard navigation works seamlessly.